iandreariley/pisa_visualization/README.md

 sampled, so I decided that if the cumulative population of all the countries representing a given wealth bin was at least 50% of the total population sampled by PISA, I would include that wealth bin in the mean line, otherwise, I excluded it.

+###### Improving the Interactivity
+The review also points out that it would be nice to display more information about a country than is provided in the tool tip, and to allow users to select countries.
+I improved the interactive features at the end by allowing users to select lines by clicking them, as well as by using the drop-down menu.
+I also included a side panel that displays more information about the country.

 ### Troubles